-We are focused on reducing prison incarceration across the United States while improving conditions for those imprisoned and working inside prison facilities.
+We are focused on safely reducing incarceration across the United States while improving conditions for incarcerated individuals and staff.

 Who We Are

-The Center for Justice and Human Dignity (CJHD) is a nonprofit organization whose mission is to reduce prison incarceration in the United States while improving conditions for those imprisoned and working inside.
+The Center for Justice and Human Dignity (CJHD) is a nonprofit organization whose mission is safely reducing prison incarceration in the United States while improving conditions for incarcerated people and staff.
 We promote values of human dignity and shared safety while keeping in mind the needs of survivors, directly impacted people, and society at large.
 Alongside diverse partners, we collaborate with judges on alternative sentencing, correctional leaders on the conditions of confinement, and policymakers on early release strategies.

 Far from supporting people’s successful return to their communities, many prisons perpetuate trauma, and the experience of lengthy incarceration negatively impacts people, families, communities, and society at large.
 Yet nearly two million people are imprisoned in the United States.